Delaroyas/simplyslopes/README.txt

 There were similar (identical) blocks in moreblocks, but if you are looking for a light mod that just adds a few slopes, This is the mod for you.

 Mod dependencies: default
-Compatible mods: lapis, bakedclay, wool, mobs, castle, homedecor.
+Compatible mods: lapis, bakedclay, wool, mobs, castle, homedecor, moretrees.
+Minetest version tested: 0.4.13

 Source code :
 https://github.com/Delaroyas/simplyslopes/tree/master